stephanie0215/TargetedMarketingClusters/README.md

 <!-- ABOUT THE PROJECT -->
-## Dataset Overview: Customer Campaign Responses
+## Dataset used: Customer Campaign Responses

 This dataset contains information about customer interactions with marketing campaigns conducted by a retail company.
 Each record represents a unique customer and includes various attributes related to their demographic characteristics, purchasing behavior, and responses to marketing offers.
 The key features of the dataset are as follows: